 For example, assume the CPI was as follows for 2016, 2017, and 2018, respectively:

 - 2016 CPI: 101.7

 - 2017 CPI: 102.3

 If we take the percentage change of CPI from each year, the annual inflation rate can be determined.
 Using 2016 as the base year, the inflation for 2017 was 0.6% (102.3/101.7 – 1) and the inflation for 2018 was 0.3% (102.5/102.3 – 1).
 Since the inflation rates for 2017 and 2018 were 0.6% and 0.3%, respectively, it demonstrates a period of disinflation.

 The following are the CPI’s of a hypothetical economy for several years.
 As an analyst, your manager wants to know whether the economy experienced either inflation, disinflation, or deflation from 2013 to 2017:

 - 2014 CPI: 101

 - 2017 CPI: 103.3

-To determine whether the economy experienced either inflation, disinflation, or deflation, we first must determine the inflation over each year by determining annual change in CPI between years.
-Doing so gives us the inflation for each time period.
+To determine whether the economy experienced either inflation, disinflation, or deflation, we first must determine the inflation over each year by determining the annual change in CPI between years.
+Doing so gives us the inflation rate for each time period.
 Using 2013 as a base (starting) year: